 Awarded annually by the University of Toronto and Massey College, these fellowships reward mid-career journalists with an academic year to audit any course in the discipline of their choice and to participate fully in life at Massey College and the University.
-In association with Canadian Journalists for Free Expression, Journalists for Human Rights and The Canadian Journalism Foundation, Massey College and the University of Toronto are grateful for the generosity of the Alva Foundation, the estate of the late St. Clair Balfour, Lisa Balfour Bowen and Walter Bowen, Clair Balfour and Marci McDonald, Thomas Kierans and Mary Janigan in memory of Val Ross, Wilson J.H.
-Southam, the R. Howard Webster and the J.W.
-McConnell Family Foundation, CBC/Radio-Canada, Scotiabank, the McLaughlin Centre and for the generosity of past Fellows.
+In association with Canadian Journalists for Free Expression, Journalists for Human Rights and the Canadian Journalism Foundation, Massey College and the University of Toronto are grateful for the generosity of the Alva Foundation, the estate of the late St. Clair Balfour, Lisa Balfour Bowen and Walter Bowen, Clair Balfour and Marci McDonald, Wilson J.H.
+Southam, the R. Howard Webster Foundation, the J.W.
+McConnell Family Foundation, CBC/Radio-Canada, Scotiabank, the McLaughlin Centre and for the generosity of past Journalism Fellows.

 Martin Wise Goodman Canadian Nieman Fellowship

-Awarded bi-annually, this fellowship allows the recipient to enjoy a one-year sabbatical at Harvard University.
+Awarded biennially, this fellowship allows the recipient to enjoy a one-year sabbatical at Harvard University.
 Funding is provided by The Martin Wise Goodman Nieman Trust to the Nieman Foundation for Journalism.
 The next fellow will be named in 2017.